gcleaves/soql/README.md

 # Salesforce SOQL Query Playground

 Little tool to run SOQL queries on your instance.
+Config is stored to the browser's local storage.

 ## Execute